ausseabed/merge-svp/docs/user-guide.md

 Only the section from the start to end of the longest dive will be included in the merged svp output file.

-## Running the application
+### Running raw merge process
 Merge SVP is a command line only application, there is no graphical user interface.
 A complete list of available commands and arguments can be obtained from the application with the following command.

-    mergesvp --help
+    mergesvp merge-raw-svp --help

-Merge SVP requires two input arguements; the location of the input SVP file list, and the output file to generate.
+Merge SVP raw process requires two input arguments; the location of the input SVP file list, and the output file to generate.
 These are specified by using the following arguments;
 - `-i path/to/input/file.csv` location of the SVP input file list
 - `-o path/to/output/file.txt` location of the merged SVP output file

 An example command line is shown below.

-    mergesvp -i /Users/lachlan/mergesvp/svp_time_location_data.csv -o /Users/lachlan/mergesvp/merged_output.txt
+    mergesvp merge-raw-svp -i /Users/lachlan/mergesvp/svp_time_location_data.csv -o /Users/lachlan/mergesvp/merged_output.txt

-An optional command line argument `-e` is also available.
-By default Merge SVP will continue if possible after encountering a non-critical error and provide a warning message.
-By including this argument all warnings are treated as errors and the application will exit for any issues found in input files.
+## Merge CARIS SVP files

+The merge CARIS svp process combines multiple CARIS formatted SVP files into a single CARIS SVP file.
+During this process any duplicate SVP profiles are removed.

+### Running CARIS merge process
+A complete list of available commands and arguments for the CARIS merge process can be obtained from the application with the following command.

+    mergesvp merge-caris-svp --help

+Merge SVP CARIS process requires two input arguments; the root folder location all SVP files, and the output file to generate.
+These are specified by using the following arguments;
+- `-i path/to/input/folder` location of the SVP files
+- `-o path/to/output/file.txt` location of the merged SVP output file

+An example command line is shown below.

+    mergesvp merge-caris-svp -i /Users/lachlan/mergesvp/ -o /Users/lachlan/mergesvp/merged_output.txt

+### Input file/folder structure
+The merge CARIS SVP process will find all CARIS SVP files in or under the input folder.
+These files musst be named `svp` (no extension).

+### Duplicate SVP removal
+This process identifies SVPs that have been duplicated by checking each value of the depth vs speed data contained within the SVP files.
+Timestamp and location (lat/lng) are not considered in this duplicate check.

+Only one copy of each unique SVP will be included in the output file.

+### Summary output data
+When execution has completed summary information is written to standard output.
+An example is shown below;

+    Reading SVP files  [####################################]  100%
+    Finding duplicate SVPs  [####################################]  100%
+    Writing merged SVP file  [####################################]  100%
+    5523 SVP files were found in folder structure
+    8961 SVPs were read from these files
+    679 Unique profiles were found

+The last three lines shown here tell us that a total of 5523 SVP files were found under the input folder.
+From these files a total of 8961 SVPs were read (CARIS SVP files can include multiple SVPs).
+Of these 8961 SVPs, only 679 were found to be unique (8282 will be removed as duplicates).

+An auxiliary output file (given a `_group_summary.csv` suffix) is generated during the execution.
+This includes a complete list of all SVPs discovered files, and what duplicate group they were found to be in.

 ## Warnings and errors
 Warnings are generated when Merge SVP encounters an issue, but is able to continue processing without adverse effects on output data.
 An example is missing metadata within one of the SVP data files, if a latitude/longitude value is missing, Merge SVP is able to continue as the information from the list csv file is used instead.
 Multiple warning messages may be produced.

 Errors are produced when Merge SVP encounters an issue it can not recover from; when this happens the application will output an error message and exit.
 A partial output file may have been generated, but this should be disregarded.
 Merge SVP will generate an error if it encounters a formatting issue related to information it requires, or if a SVP data file referenced within the csv list is not found.

+An optional command line argument `-e` is available that will promote warnings to errors.
+By default Merge SVP will continue if possible after encountering a non-critical error and provide a warning message.
+But, by including this argument all warnings are treated as errors and the application will exit for any issues found in input files.
+An example command line including this argument is shown below.

+    mergesvp -e merge-raw-svp -i ./test_in.csv -o ./test_out.txt